City-of-Helsinki/ansible-hel-javascript-app/README.md

 Setting name | Description
 ------------ | -----------
-heljs.user | system user owning the files and running and server processes heljs.name | name for the system user ("gecos") heljs.nodeversion | Node that should be installed as understood by NVM heljs.use_yarn | Use yarn to install packages.json contents heljs.npm_modules | which npmjs modules to install before package.json heljs.git.url | git url for the software to install heljs.git.version | git version to install heljs.build_environment | environment variables to set during build heljs.build_commands | commands to run to build the project heljs.project_conffiles | project specific conffiles (src and dst) heljs.static_archives | extract these archives (src and dst) heljs.project_server | whether to use pm2 to run project server heljs.webname | virtualhosts to server the stuff out from heljs.canonical_name | name for the certificate
+heljs_user | system user owning the files and running the (potential) server processes heljs_name | name for the system user ("gecos") heljs_nodeversion | Node version that should be installed as understood by NVM heljs_use_yarn | Use yarn to install packages.json contents instead of NPM heljs_npm_modules | which npmjs modules to install before package.json heljs_git.url | git url for the software to install (note the dot) heljs_git.version | git version to install (note the dot) heljs_build_environment | environment variables to set during build heljs_build_commands | commands to run for building the project heljs_project_conffiles | project specific conffiles (src and dst) heljs_static_archives | extract these archives (src and dst) heljs_project_server | whether to use pm2 to run a project server heljs_webname | virtualhosts to server the stuff out from heljs_canonical_name | name for the certificate

+heljs_build_environment is intended to support build steps that derive their configuration from environment variables.
+Environment variables are nice for this, as they will not remain lingering on the server, possibly corrupting future builds.

+heljs_build_commands is a list of commands to be run within the node environment (using version specified through heljs_nodeversion).

+heljs_project_conffiles is a list (configuration) files with sources on the management system (src) and corresponding filename on the target system (dst)

+heljs_static_archives is almost identical to conffiles, expect that the sources are expected to be archives (supported to Ansible archive module).
+Those archives are then extracted to as specified by corresponding dst.